-If you’re traveling from the US for dental work, Mexico and Costa Rica are the closest destinations and both have an excellent reputation for dental care.
-Mexico is known for its many dental towns along the border offering almost nothing but dentistry, at much lower prices than in the US.
+If you're traveling from the US for dental work, Mexico and Costa Rica are the closest destinations and both have an excellent reputation for dental care.
+Getting dental implants in Mexico is popular because Mexico is known for its many dental towns along the border offering almost nothing but dentistry, at much lower prices than in the US.
 However you can also travel to places like Cancun, Progreso and Puerto Vallarta if you want to turn your trip into a vacation.

 You might also consider visiting a dentist in the Philippines, which is geographically close to Thailand and has just as much to offer in terms of culture, nature and beaches.
-India is another destination to consider if you don’t mind a longer flight time.
+You may also want to consider dental work like dental implants in India, which is another destination to consider if you don't mind a longer flight time.

 In Europe, meanwhile, Hungary, Poland, Spain and Turkey are all renowned for their high-quality and low-cost dentistry.
 Dental tourists from the UK, Germany and Austria frequently head to nearby countries to find cheaper dental treatment.

-Hungary and Poland offer the chance for a city break while you have your teeth tended to, but don’t expect to find any beaches nearby.
-If you head to Spain or Turkey, on the other hand, you’ll have big cities and smaller beach resort towns to choose from when selecting a dentist.
+Hungary offers the chance for a city break while you have your teeth tended to, but don't expect to find any beaches nearby.
+Dental implants in Poland are affordable and high-quality if you're looking for another European option.
+If you head to Spain for dentistry, or Turkey, you'll have big cities and smaller beach resort towns to choose from when selecting a dentist.